6 Tips for Setting a Smart Promotional Products Budget

 - Branded USB Hubs: Give your audience cool tech promotional items such as a branded USB hub with your logo on it.
 Memorable and useful, this item is always appreciated in today’s tech-heavy society.

-- Data Blocking USB Charging Adapters: Give recipients the gift of data protection with these data blocking USB charging adapters.
+- Data Blocking USB Charging Adapters: Give recipients the gift of data protection with USB Data Blockers.
 Choose from plastic or aluminum for a sleek appearance.

 - Mobile Power Chargers: With mobile users expected to surpass five billion by 2019, it’s not surprising that mobile power chargers are popular promo items.
 They come in a range of styles, making them super flexible for any budget.